 Pedestrians can be distracted by cell phones and text messages.
 Recent reports show that alcohol was involved in 42% of all pedestrian wrecks.
 In 26% of all crash cases, the pedestrian was the person who was intoxicated.

-Sharing fault doesn’t automatically bar you from recovering compensation under Florida law; Florida is a pure comparative negligence state.
+Sharing fault doesn’t necessarily bar you from recovering compensation under Florida law; Florida is a modified comparative negligence state.
 Multiple parties can be financially liable for the same accident under contributory fault rules.

 We’ll Fight to Recover Compensation for All of Your Pedestrian Accident Injuries